 |Joan Tabachnick||Sexual violence prevention educator-activist; Northampton, Mass.|

-Voice Male editor Rob Okun served as both associate and executive director of the pioneering Massachusetts-based Men’s Resource Center for Change (1993-2008) where he also led men’s groups in their state-certified batterers’ intervention program.
-A lecturer, workshop leader and panelist at conferences, colleges and universities, he has written op-eds and commentaries for numerous newspapers and websites including the Boston Globe, Ms. Magazine online, Women’s eNews, Alternet, and Vday.
+Voice Male editor Rob Okun, author of VOICE MALE: The Untold Story of the Profeminist Men’s Movement (2014, Interlink), served as both associate and executive director of the pioneering Massachusetts-based Men’s Resource Center for Change (1993-2008) where he also led men’s groups in a state-certified batterers’ intervention program.
+A lecturer, workshop leader and panelist at conferences, colleges and universities, his op-eds and commentaries have appeared in numerous newspapers and websites including the Boston Globe, Ms. online, Women’s eNews, Alternet, and Vday.
 His public radio commentaries have addressed issues ranging from men and violence to fathering.
 He is editor of the political art anthology, The Rosenbergs: Collected Visions of Artists and Writers (Universe Books, New York, 1988; 1993.)
-Rob’s essay, “Confessions of a Premature Pro-Feminist” appears as a chapter in the anthology Men Speak Out: Views on Gender, Sex and Power (Routledge 2008).
-An equal rights Justice of the Peace officiating at weddings in Massachusetts and elsewhere in the country, Rob maintains a psychotherapy practice in Amherst, Massachusetts.
+His essay, “Confessions of a Premature Pro-Feminist” appears as a chapter in the anthology Men Speak Out: Views on Gender, Sex and Power (Routledge 2008).
+An equal rights Justice of the Peace officiating at weddings in Massachusetts and elsewhere in the country, Rob maintains a counseling practice in Amherst, Massachusetts.

 Voice Male art director Lahri Bond is a designer, illustrator, writer and art professor teaching drawing, design and illustration.
 He has illustrated and designed magazine art, posters, books and CD covers, including Spinning Tales, Weaving Hope: Peace, Justice and the Environment (New Society Publishers) and Living with Autism by Kathleen M. Dillon (Parkway Publishers), and two album covers for renowned folk artist Iain Matthews, among many others.
 His hand drawn and designed posters were in wide distribution for a variety of performing artists including Robin Williamson, Bonnie Raitt, B.B.
 King, Ossian, Livingston Taylor, Til Tuesday, Richie Havens, Laura Nyro, Emmylou Harris, Johnny Winter, Bill Monroe and his Bluegrass Boys, Jimmy Cliff, Abbie Hoffman and John Prine.
 He is also the designer and art director of Dirty Linen: The Magazine of Folk and World Music.
 His writings have been featured in Whole Earth Review, Parent’s Choice, @Country.com, Green Man Review, and Scottish Life Magazine.
 He is currently at work on an illustrated novel about Atlantic City during the summer of 1969.